I recognise choosing a therapist can become tricky, with so many different theoretical approaches, specialisms, and claims to consider.

 As therapist my role is to provide a safe and secure space, genuine compassion, resilience, and to notice what is really being communicated.
 Sometimes challenging, but always kind, we will work to bring understanding to what you find difficult in your life.

 I consider myself an Eclectic Therapist.
-This isn’t the same as Integrative therapy, where several theoretical models merge, but one where I suggest which of several approaches we adopt based on your situation, and then we continue to work within that model.
+This isn’t the same as Integrative therapy, where several theoretical models merge, but one where I suggest which of several approaches we adopt based on your situation, and then we continue to work that way.